starzel/buildout/README.txt

     $ ln -s local_develop.cfg local.cfg

 The development-setup will build a simple instance with some useful tools (see below).
-The setup assumes that zeo, varnish, haproxy and nginx are only configured on production.
+The setup assumes that zeo, varnish and haproxy are only configured on production.

 Use in production